-of community, social, environmental and economic wellbeing.
-Council oversees the allocation of the Shire's finances and resources, determines its policies, and ensures that the Shire's statutory and community efficiently.
+Council oversees the allocation of the Shire's finances and resources, determines its policies, and ensures that the Shire's statutory and community responsibilities are performed effectively and efficiently.

 Council meets on the last Thursday of each month, with a recess in January.
 The December Council meeting is held on the third Thursday.
+Occasionally, Special Council Meetings are held to consider specific urgent Council business.

-Occasionally, responsibilities are performed effectively and members of the public may be asked to leave the Chambers at times if Councillors need to discuss confidential items.
+Council meetings are open to the public, but members of the public may be asked to leave the Chambers at times if Councillors need to discuss confidential items.
 All Council and Committee meetings are conducted in accordance with the Local Government Act 1995.